Tenebrae (film): Plot

-Peter Neal, an American writer of violent horror novels, visits Italy to promote his latest work, Tenebrae.
-He is accompanied by his literary agent, Bullmer and his assistant, Anne.
+Peter Neal, an American writer of violent horror novels, visits Italy to promote his latest book, Tenebrae.
+He is accompanied by his literary agent, Bullmer, and his assistant, Anne.
 Neal is unaware that he has also been followed to Rome by his embittered ex-fiancée, Jane.
-Just before Neal arrived in Rome, Elsa, a young female shoplifter, was murdered with a razor by an unseen assailant.
-The murderer sends Neal a letter informing him that his books have inspired him to go on a killing spree.
-Neal is soon contacted by the police in the form of Detective Germani and his partner, Inspector Altieri.
+Just before Neal arrives in Rome, Elsa, a young kleptomaniac, is murdered with a razor by an unseen assailant.
+The murderer sends Neal a letter informing him that his works have inspired him to go on a killing spree.
+Neal is soon contacted by Police Captain Germani - a fan of his novels - and his partner, Inspector Altieri.

 More killings take place.
-Tilde, a lesbian journalist, is murdered at her home along with her lover Marion.
-Maria, the young daughter of Neal's landlord, is later hacked to death with an axe after discovering the killer's lair.
+Tilde, a queer journalist and friend of Neal's who nonetheless considers his novels sexist, is murdered at her home along with her lover Marion.
+Maria, the young daughter of the owner of Neal's hotel, is hacked to death with an axe after discovering the killer's lair.
 Neal notices that TV interviewer Cristiano Berti has an unusually intense interest in his work.
-That night, Neal and his Italian assistant Gianni go to watch Berti's house.
-Gianni approaches the house alone to get a better view and sees Berti get hacked to death with an axe.
-However, Gianni is unable to see the murderer's face, and returns to Neal, only to find the novelist has been knocked unconscious on the lawn.
+That night, Neal and Bulmer's assistant, Gianni, go to watch Berti's house.
+Gianni approaches the home alone to get a better view and witnesses Berti getting hacked to death with an axe.
+However, Gianni is unable to see the murderer's face and returns to Neal, only to find the novelist unconscious on the lawn.